TheCandidStartup/TheCandidStartup.github.io/_drafts/rewriting-history.md

 Rewritten posts will also have a disclaimer at the top listing the reasons for the rewrite and a link to the previous version.

-The first post I'm rewritten is [Vitest Monorepo Setup]({% link _posts/2024-08-19-vitest-monorepo-setup.md %}), which is my second most popular post for visitors from Google Search.
+The first post I've rewritten is [Vitest Monorepo Setup]({% link _posts/2024-08-19-vitest-monorepo-setup.md %}), which is my second most popular post for visitors from Google Search.
 Reader [christoph-hue](https://github.com/christoph-hue) left a [comment](https://github.com/TheCandidStartup/TheCandidStartup.github.io/issues/42#issuecomment-3193623479) (thank you!), pointing out that my recommendations were deprecated as of Vitest 3.2.